There are many other alternatives to A&E which you might want to try first. Check the urgent medical help page.

 Patients are seen on a priority of care basis.

-Open seven days a week, 24 hours a day.
+Open seven days a week, 8am to midnight.

 Translate this page: